Retopology | What is Retopology? | Autodesk

 Retopology plays a vital role in achieving professional results in various creative and technical fields and offers many benefits:

 It enables the creation of models with cleaner and more logical mesh topology.
-Properly structured topology is essential for deformation during animation (US site), reducing artefacts such as stretching and distortion.
+Properly structured topology is essential for deformation during animation, reducing artifacts such as stretching and distortion.

-Retopology helps artists carefully preserve and transfer high-resolution model details to the optimised mesh, ensuring that intricate features and textures are maintained.
+Retopology helps artists carefully preserve and transfer high-resolution model details to the optimized mesh, ensuring that intricate features and textures are maintained.

-Clean topology makes it easier to create more accurate UV maps for texturing, simplifying the process and minimising distortion on the model’s surface.
+Clean topology makes it easier to create more accurate UV maps for texturing, simplifying the process and minimizing distortion on the model’s surface.

 High-resolution models can have large file sizes.
 Retopology reduces the number of vertices and edges, resulting in smaller file sizes, which is crucial for storage and real-time applications.

-Retopology simplifies the modelling process by separating the creative, high-detail sculpting stage from the technical optimisation stage, helping to streamline the overall workflow.
+Retopology simplifies the modeling process by separating the creative, high-detail sculpting stage from the technical optimization stage, helping to streamline the overall workflow.

 CG SPECTRUM